-16 Editing Driver Configuration Files
+18 Editing Driver Configuration Files

 Driver configuration files are replaced with packages.
-You can still use driver configuration files, but all updated information for the drivers are contained in packages.
-For more information, see "Managing Packages" in the Designer 4.0.2 for Identity Manager 4.0.2 Administration Guide.
+You can still use driver configuration files, but all updated driver information is contained in packages.
+For more information, see "Managing Packages" in the NetIQ Designer for Identity Manager Administration Guide.